Healthcare FSA

 • Sign up for direct deposit of reimbursements into your personal bank account.

-The Further mobile app, available free from the Apple App store or Google Play Store, provides tools to help manage your account on the go, from submitting receipts to checking on reimbursements or paying a bill.
+The HealthEquity mobile app, available free from both the Apple and Google app stores, provides tools to help manage your account on the go, from submitting receipts to checking on reimbursements or paying a bill.
 There’s even a tool that lets you scan a product’s barcode — while you’re shopping — to see if it’s an eligible expense.

-Before downloading the app, you need to register online at the Further secure member portal; then use the username and password you created for the member portal to log in to the app.
+Before downloading the app, you need to register online at the HealthEquity member portal; then use the username and password you created for the member portal to log in to the app.